kotajacob/jotto/README.md

 ## INSTALL

-Ensure you have golang and make installed.
+Ensure you have `golang`, `scdoc` and `make` installed.
 Then run `sudo make install` to compile and install `jotto`.
 You can run `sudo make uninstall` to uninstall.
+If you're missing `scdoc` make will print an error, but will still install `jotto` just without the man page.

 Alternatively, you can run `go build` and copy the `jotto` binary anywhere you'd like.